sevmorris/macback-m1/README.md

 > A newer version of Bash is installed via Homebrew.
 Time to switch to that.

+> :exclamation: This is specific to M1 Macs.

 ```
 sudo -i
 echo /opt/homebrew/bin/bash >> /etc/shells